The Wedding Video (2003 film)

-The Wedding Video is a mockumentary film in the genre of gay and lesbian comedy, starring, directed, and written by Norman Korpi.
-Filmed in 1998 and completed in 2001 it was not released until 2003 by TLA Video.
+The Wedding Video is a 2003 mockumentary film starring, directed, and written by Norman Korpi and Clint Cowen.
+It was filmed in 1998 and completed in 2001, but was not released until 2003 by TLA Releasing.

 The film stars a variety of alum from various seasons of the reality television show The Real World.
 Within the context of the film they ostensibly play themselves; however their "characters" (as perceived by viewers of The Real World) are exaggerated and various facts about their backgrounds and relationships with one another are altered or made fictional.
-In fact The Real World is never mentioned.
+The Real World itself is never mentioned.

 Plot

-The film centers around Norman, who is soon to marry his boyfriend Sky (Perry).
+The film centers around Norman, who is soon to marry his boyfriend Sky.
 Norm's parents do not approve of this, but give him $10,000 to use for the wedding.
-With this money, he hires Clint (Cowen), a professional wedding video director.
+With this money, he hires Clint, a professional wedding video director.
 He sends Clint out to videotape some of his best friends.
-This includes Julie (Oliver), a naive country girl who is surprised to find out Norman is gay; and Heather (B.), a street-wise, egocentric African American woman who doesn't really care either way.
+This includes Julie, a naive country girl who is surprised to find out Norman is gay; and Heather B., a street-wise, egocentric African American woman who doesn't really care either way.
 The three were once roommates in New York City; they lived on Gay Street.

-Other guests include Norm's Minnesotan lumberjack cousin Sean (Duffy) and his conservative-but-open-minded wife Rachel (Campos) who is eight months pregnant, promiscuous stripper Cory (Murphy), Norm's college buddy Syrus (Yarbrough), and opinionated eurotrash DJ Lars (Schlichting).
-The group ultimately converge in Norm's castle in Los Angeles where pre-wedding festivities unfold.
+Other guests include Norm's Minnesotan lumberjack cousin Sean and his conservative-but-open-minded wife Rachel who is eight months pregnant, promiscuous stripper Cory, Norm's college buddy Syrus, and opinionated eurotrash DJ Lars.
+The group ultimately converges in Norm's castle in Los Angeles where pre-wedding festivities unfold.

 Crises unfold when the wedding planner Norm has hired discovers he is gay and backs out; when her assistant secretly continues the gig, the planner cancels all of their catering and florists.
 Additionally it becomes evident to everyone at the wedding that Sky has a female mistress; Cory reveals that Sky is also a gay porn star.

 Ultimately, the wedding goes off mostly without a hitch (thanks in part to Norman's obliviousness because he took ecstasy), and Clint edits the video down into a charming (if false) portrayal of a happy wedding.